HamimAdal/Middleware_Space_Broker-Prototype-/README.md

     void modify(Location location,String Value);
     void maintain(Location location,String Value);

-After one of these methods is invoked in the Space Broker Application, the similar named method (from Broker_RaspberryPi/server.py) in the Space Broker system gets trigerred to deploy any action.
+After one of these methods is invoked in the Space Broker Application, the similarly named method (from Broker_RaspberryPi/server.py) in the Space Broker system gets triggered  to deploy any action.

 <table>
   <tr>